Who is Exempt from ADA Compliance

 Color contrast is the difference in light between a website’s foreground content (including text) and its background.
 Low color contrast can make text unreadable for people with low vision, color vision deficiencies, and other vision impairments.

-Missing Text Alternatives for Non-Text Content
+Missing Alt Text for Non-Text Content

 Issues with Keyboard Accessibility